koco19/lab_epi/SamplingWeights/README.md

 # Results
 Using the according scripts you get the following output.

-* Contiguity_matrices_Constituencies.R -> RData file "contiguity_matrices-munich-constituencies_200914.RData".
+* Contiguity_matrices_Constituencies_200914.R -> RData file "contiguity_matrices-munich-constituencies_200914".
-* Stimmbezirkssampling_COVID_MonteCarloEstimate.R -> matrix of the first order inclusion probabilities for the constituencies in Workspace.
+* Stimmbezirkssampling_COVID_MonteCarloEstimate.R -> RData file "MC-Estimation-Sampling-Probabilities" - NOT AVAILABLE.
 * Sampling_weights_study_pop.R -> data frame "KoCo_BLab" containing with the original data on the participants and the sampling weights.
 * Calibrated_weights_study_pop.R -> csv file "KoCo_weights" with the calibrated weights of each household/individual. csv file "All_estimates" containing the weighted/unweighted seroprevalence estimates adjusted or not for specificity and sensitivity. csv file "pcr_pos" with the estimated number of PCR positive cases in private households based on our survey.